jugR0jones/jugR0jones/README.md

 ## Career Objective
 To manage a team of talented individuals, that will provide me with the opportunities to apply my skills, knowledge and expertise to create industry leading products.

-# What I Do
+# What I Do (2018 - Present)
-For the past few years I've worked as a software developer. and lead a small team, writing software to simulate heavy equipment in the mining industry.
+I lead a small team of talented developers, writing software to simulate heavy equipment in the mining industry.

-## Current Tech Stack
+## Tech Stack
 <p>
   <img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white" />
   <img src="https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white" />